A JD or first professional degree in law is required to apply.

 - Video interview

-Domestic applicants only: All US applicants must submit their JD class rank or a document from their school indicating they do not issue class ranks.
+Domestic applicants only: All U.S. applicants must submit their JD class rank or a document from their school indicating they do not issue class ranks.

 Learn more about application requirements.